thomasokken/plus42desktop/windows/README.txt

 What's the deal with the "Decimal" and "Binary"?

-Starting with release 1.4, Plus42 comes in decimal and binary versions.
+Plus42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
 Plus42 Decimal uses the Intel Decimal Floating-Point Math Library;
 it uses IEEE-754-2008 quadruple precision decimal floating point, which consumes 16 bytes per number, and gives 34 decimal digits of precision, with